DanteHealy/Thinking_Hats/README.md

     - 10.2 References used

 ## 1 UX
 There are numerous people who are struggling with uncertainty due to new challenges.
-Brought about in part by the current Covid-impacted environment and causing distress from lack of clarity.
+Brought about in part by the current Covid-impacted environment causing distress from lack of clarity.
 This framework has proven to be effective in all areas of life because it guides people to think holistically about their problems from multiple different angles when attempting to solve their problems.
 Most people tend to have one dominant way of thinking, but the Six Thinking Hats method encourages people to exercise multiple views when looking at a problem.
 Each hat is a metaphor for a different perspective which will support the to focus on a single thing at a time before bringing everything together.
-All the videos which guide the user are as brief whilst being comprehensive as possible and are between 1-3 minutes in duration.
+All the videos which guide the user are brief whilst also aiming to be comprehensive as possible and are between 1-3 minutes in duration.

 ### 1.1 Site owner goals
 The purpose of this project was to provide an interactive online training experience which guides the user to complete the process in any given order, but prescibes finishing with the blue hat.